-- Involves the young people in designing the programme, where possible - Considers & applies the principles of non-formal learning when designing the programme with a particular focus on 'youthcentredness', 'transparency', 'democratic values', 'participation', 'empowerment' & 'social transformation' - $\bullet$ Keeps an eye on the objectives of the activity & the young people' needs - Deals with programme-related ambiguity - Deals with unexpended elements & dimensions that influence the development of the programme - Is willing to challenge the values behind the programmes - Sees the young person in a holistic way
+- Assesses the needs of the young people before or at the very beginning of the activity (and proceeds with tailored adjustments if needed) - Involves the young people in designing the programme, where possible - Considers and applies the principles of non-formal learning when designing the programme with a particular focus on 'youth-centredness', 'transparency', 'democratic values', 'participation', 'empowerment' and 'social transformation' - Keeps an eye on the objectives of the activity and the young people's needs - · Deals with programme-related ambiguity - Deals with unexpended elements and dimensions that influence the development of the programme - Is willing to challenge the values behind the programmes - $\boldsymbol{\cdot}$ Sees the young person in a holistic way - Maximises opportunities in programme planning for young people to connect to others that have different values. - Applies GDPR regulations - Critically reflects on copyright rules and issues, applying a diverse set of possible authorship's rights (copyleft, creative commons etc). - Applies a do-it-yourself approach to technologies as in 'maker's culture' promoting self repairing, tinkering and expanding your own devices and technologies